 If you’re looking for a different experience from the usual beach break away, you should consider these beaches.

 Black sands, like the ones found in Alaska, Bali, Iceland, and Hawaii, are most often caused by historical volcanic activity.
-Elements abundant in volcanic ash and rock, like basalt, titanium, or iron, washed into the coastal sand over long ages, which colored the sand darker than what is normal.
+Elements abundant in volcanic ash and rock (like basalt, titanium, or iron) washed into the coastal sand over long periods of time.
+They colored the sand darker than what is normal.

 Red Sand Beaches to visit